 In 12,5 hours Qatar Airways is flying from Doha to Adelaide in South Australia.
-The Qatar-based Airline is connecting these Cities on a daily basis, since May 3rd, 2016.
+The Qatar-based Airline is connecting these Cities daily, since May 3rd, 2016.
 On this Flight from Doha to Adelaide, I got to experience the Economy Class, here now my first Qatar Airways Review (another one about the Journey from Doha to Munich in Germany follows).
 On this Route from Doha to Adelaide, Qatar Airways is using their newest model range, the Airbus A350 XWB (or Airbus A350-900).
-Co-developed by Qatar Airways, the Airbus Plane is designed for long-haul flights with the best comfort on board in every class.
+Co-developed by Qatar Airways, the Airbus Plane was designed for long-haul flights with the best comfort on board in every class.

 On board the Qatar Airways Airbus A350 XWB there are only two classes, Business Class and Economy Class.
 Theoretically, 283 people, plus board crew, fit into the plane.
 Fortunately, my flight was not fully booked, which meant a free centre seat in the economy class which is comparable to Business Class on short circuits in Europe – optimal conditions for half a day flight time!
 The boarding process in Doha begins by order of seats, the rear rows may enter first, and the front ones as the last one.
 Already when entering the plane, and arriving at my 36K window seat, there was already a pillow, a blanket and headphones waiting on every seat.
 After most people sat and boarding was closed, small Amenity Kits were distributed.
-These small grey bags contained each a sleeping mask, a pair of socks, a pair of earplugs, a toothbrush and a small portion of toothpaste.
+These grey bags contained each a sleeping mask, a pair of socks, a pair of earplugs, a toothbrush and a small portion of toothpaste.
 How cool, all the things I did not put into my hand luggage for this long-haul flight.

 To keep passengers busy there is the ORYX One Entertainment System on board, available at every seat.
 Everyone can access thousands of music titles, brand-new movies, classics and popular shows, or even games.
 As I haven’t had time yet, I watched the newest James Bond movie, twice (it’s good, you should watch it, too!).
 A nice function is that you can pre-check the available movies by Qatar Airways on this website by selecting your Route.